 Sciatic nerve pain is an extremely common condition in older patients because it is frequently caused by a degenerative spine condition in the lower back.
 Over the years, the discs that cushion the spine deteriorate, the joints that stabilize the spine become arthritic, vertebrae become misaligned and bone spurs develop in the spinal column.
 These conditions can cause small sections of the spine to shift out of place and possibly impact the sciatic nerve or another surrounding nerve.
 When this happens, sciatic nerve pain and other symptoms are experienced.

 Treatment of sciatic nerve pain is dependent on first identifying the source of the nerve compression — usually with medical imagery, such as a CT scan or MRI.
 Once your doctor has identified the cause of your sciatic nerve pain, he or she will typically try to manage the pain conservatively with a variety of nonsurgical treatments, including:

 - Stretching techniques

 If you do not find relief through weeks or months of conservative treatment, spine surgery may become an option.
-Before consenting to a highly invasive open spine surgery, you should research the benefits of the minimally invasive spine surgery at Laser Spine Institute.
-Our minimally invasive procedures are safer and effective than traditional open back surgery^, allowing our patients to experience a shorter recovery time^ and lower risk of complication.
+Before consenting to a highly invasive open spine surgery, learn about the benefits of the minimally invasive spine surgery at Laser Spine Institute.
+Our minimally invasive procedures are a safer and effective alternative to traditional open back surgery, allowing our patients to experience a shorter recovery time and lower risk of complication.^

 To treat many causes of sciatica pain, we offer minimally invasive decompression surgery and minimally invasive stabilization surgery.
 Both types of procedures focus on removing pressure from the pinched nerve and maintaining stability within the spine.
 Most patients with sciatica pain can find relief through our decompression surgery, though some patients may require stabilization surgery to promote stability in the spine.